Winnie-the-Pooh Meets the Queen: Background

 The story was originally available as an audio-video download narrated by the actor Jim Broadbent.
 Broadbent said "I have been a fan of Winnie-the-Pooh since I was a boy.
 In fact I named my very first and much loved teddy Pooh and that can only have been after the A. A. Milne character".
 The print version followed in November 2016.
-A. A. Milne dedicated a 1926 book of songs featuring Pooh, “Teddy Bear and Other Songs", to the newborn then-Princess Elizabeth.
+A. A. Milne dedicated a 1926 book of songs featuring Pooh, "Teddy Bear and Other Songs", to the newborn then-Princess Elizabeth.
 As a little girl, Princess Elizabeth was also presented with a hand-painted Christopher Robin tea set.
 A PDF e-book version was also released by Disney.
 In this edition, Jane Riordan is not credited as author.
+Prince George of Wales has an appearance in the story when Piglet presents him with a red balloon.
+George is not named, just nicknamed "Little Boy", but is described as "much younger than Christopher Robin and almost as bouncy as Tigger".

 Plot

 Christopher Robin informs Winnie-the-Pooh, Piglet, Eeyore, Rabbit, Tigger, and Kanga that Queen Elizabeth II is about to celebrate her 90th birthday.
 The toys discuss the need for a very special present to mark the occasion.
 Pooh comes up with a hum that everyone agrees would make a charming gift.
 Christopher Robin, Pooh, Piglet, and Eeyore travel up to London on a train from East Grinstead to deliver the hum in person.
 They take a bus from Victoria station and enjoy such iconic London sights as Piccadilly and Trafalgar Square.
 The Queen happens to be out for a stroll in front of Buckingham Palace, allowing Pooh the opportunity to deliver the hum in person.

-Prince George of Wales

-Prince George has an appearance in the story when Piglet presents him with a red balloon.
-George is not named but is described as “much younger than Christopher Robin and almost as bouncy as Tigger”.
+After Piglet gives a balloon to the Queen's great-grandson, Prince George, Pooh and the gang then return home to the Hundred Acre Wood.